vstconsulting/polemarch/doc/restapi.rst

 .. |obj_vars_def| replace:: dictionary of variables associated with this object.
 See :ref:`variables` for details.

-Hosts, groups, inventories, projects in Polemarch may have variables associated with them.
-Usually (with one exception - variables for additional repository data in :ref:`projects`) those variables passes to Ansible to somehow customize his behaviour or playbook logic.
-In all this kinds of objects variables works in same way, so here additional chapter which describes their behaviour abstracting from details related to every concrete type of object.
+Hosts, groups, inventories and projects in Polemarch may have variables associated with them.
+Usually (with one exception - variables for additional repository data in :ref:`projects`) those variables pass to Ansible to customize his behaviour or playbook logic in certain way.
+In all these kinds of objects variables work in the same way, so there is an additional chapter, which describes their behaviour, abstracting from details related to every concrete type of object.

 In JSON responses related to those objects variables are placed in field ``vars``.
 This field is just key-value dictionary of existent variables for object.
-It can be saved in ``POST`` and ``PATCH`` request completely overwriting previous dictionary.
+It can be saved by ``POST`` request and can be completely owerwritted by ``PATCH`` request.

 It can be represented in such more formal way:

 .. http:get:: /api/v1/{object_kind}/{object_id}

-   Get details about one object.
+   Gets details about one object.

    :arg id: id of this object.